-I wasn’t sure what to expect upon trying SheaMoisture’s new Wig & Weave Collection, but I was pleasantly surprised.
-While the collection became available in January 2021, the line reached broader audiences in February.
-Since then, it has been met with impressive praise.
+I wasn’t sure what to expect upon trying SheaMoisture’s Wig & Weave Collection, but I was pleasantly surprised.
+The line has been met with impressive praise.
 It’s rare for wig-and-weave hair maintenance to be so comprehensively covered by a single collection, but SheaMoisture did it.
 Ahead, read through my in-depth review of the products.

 About My Hair: Protective Styles Are My Go-To

 I enjoy weaves, wigs, human hair crochet braids, and synthetic braids.
 I regularly wear these protective styles and go back to my natural hair for periodic rest days.
 My weaves are always lace front, so laying the lace and blending my edges is a must.
 I generally bounce around between kinky, wavy, and straight human hair and expect a reasonable amount of shedding and wear.

 I sometimes apply heat with a curling wand or flat iron to my human hair after using Garnier Flat Iron Protector Mist, but I prefer to add a generic mousse and light oil (like an oil spray or sweet almond oil) to do a twist out with flexi rods most nights.
 I found that I can get some great definition that way, but it’s hardly necessary for a protective style that I can otherwise wrap at night and wear the following day.

 I enjoy weaves, wigs, human hair crochet braids, and synthetic braids.
 I regularly wear these protective styles and go back to my natural hair for periodic rest days.

 For me, the vibrance of the hair and extending its shelf life are essential.
 I want to get the best use out of my hair, as it’s not cheap.
 I don’t wish to use heavy or greasy products that just lead to me washing my hair excessively.